pynicolas/fairscan-dataset/README_SCRIPTS.md

 ## Directories
 - `images_raw`: raw images captured by a phone
-- `images_resized`:
+- `segmentation`:
   - images resized to a reasonable size (e.g. 1024×768)
+  - LabelMe JSON files containing annotations for segmentation (1 polygon for each document in each image)
+- `quads`
+  - images resized to a reasonable size (e.g. 1024×768)
-  - LabelMe JSON files containing annotations
+  - LabelMe JSON files containing annotations for quadrilaterals (1 quad for each image)
 - `image.csv`: database of all dataset images (training + validation + discarded)

-Data (images, CSV...) is not committed to the repository.
+Data (images, CSV...) is not committed to the git repository.

 ## Preparing the environment